doppelganger9/blog/content/blog/2019/03/14/index.md

  ...
 ```

+## 🎁 Sample repository

+Well, here is a gift for you!

+To illustrate this post and the previous one, I made a sample repository.
+It shows all my adaptations.
+I use nearly the same at work, branded with my company's logo and colors.

+Feel free to use it.
+It is open source, so you can also contribute by opening issues, asking questions, pushing code via Pull Requests, etc.

 ## Conclusion

-And for the emoji part, now anyone will be able to enjoy my reveal-md presentation with all their emojis without depending on their OS/browser!
-Particularly those poor people stuck on old windows OSes... 😇
+Regarding emojis in reveal-md presentations, PDFs or static website exports, now anyone will be able to enjoy them without depending on their OS/browser!

+Particularly those unlucky people stuck on old windows OSes... 😇

+> I hope you enjoyed this post!
+If you have any feedback about how it makes you almost laugh, was useful in any way, want to fix my lame jokes, content, or my English, send me a message on Twitter.

+👋